 That message is something recruiters can learn from.

 Yes, money on the sales board’s the number one goal.
-But by learning from mistakes and near wins is almost as important.
-And will help you reach new highs in your career.
+But learning from mistakes and near wins is almost as important.
+And will help you reach new heights in your career.

 For the last TED Talk in the article, how about something a little empowering?